-This site was made because I think well referenced traditional and scientific information about medicinal herbs should be freely available to everyone via the Internet.
-It is a non-profit resource for anyone who is interested in herbalism.
+This site was made because well referenced traditional and scientific information about medicinal herbs should be freely available.
+It is a non-profit educational resource.

-Research on the site is kept up-to-date and I have included a evidence rating system to discriminate better quality studies from lower quality or preliminary studies.
-The traditional knowledge is based on text books mainly by Maria Groves, David Winston, Thomas Bartram, David Hoffman, and Matthew Wood who I regard as some of the modern leaders of the field in the late 20th and early 21th centuries.
+Research on the site is up-to-date and there is an evidence rating system to discriminate between better quality scientific studies from lower quality or preliminary studies.
+The more recent traditional knowledge is from textbooks mainly by David Winston, Maria Groves, Thomas Bartram, David Hoffman, Rosemary Gladstar, and Matthew Wood.
+I also include details from the traditional Eclectic texts, Dr. Christopher, and Nicolas Culpeper’s complete herbal.

 About Chris, creator of this website: